 The transportation functionality in RTM provides a facility to track information from trading partners as merchandise is transported from the manufacturer through customs clearance in the importing country.
-Information is recorded at various levels such as: This information is recorded at various levels: vessel/voyage, bill of lading (BOL), container, PO/item, commercial invoice.
+This information is recorded at various levels: vessel/voyage, bill of lading (BOL), container, PO/item, commercial invoice.
 Transportation information is most often received through EDI.
 Once entered, the information is tracked and edited, as it changes.